Xubuntu/wiki.xubuntu.org/content/qa/installing.md

 Then the operating system you choose will simply start up and be no different from what you are used to - there is no interference between the operating systems.
-It\'s like having two or more computers in one.
+It's like having two or more computers in one.

-Once you\'ve got Xubuntu running, you are ready to move on to Step 2 and start [testing](https://wiki.xubuntu.org/qa/testing).
+Once you've got Xubuntu running, you are ready to move on to Step 2 and start [testing](https://wiki.xubuntu.org/qa/testing).

-## 3 - You have a computer that you do depend on, but have 15 GB or so free hard disk space - Install Xubuntu inside a \'Virtual Machine\' (\'VM\')
+## 3 - You have a computer that you do depend on, but have 15 GB or so free hard disk space - Install Xubuntu inside a 'Virtual Machine' ('VM')

-You can simply install the development version of Xubuntu inside your current operating system, using a Virtual Machine, or \'VM\' (an
+You can simply install the development version of Xubuntu inside your current operating system, using a Virtual Machine, or 'VM' (an 'emulator').
-\'emulator\').
 This virtual computer will not interfere with your main operating system, apart from taking up some space on your hard disk, but it will allow you to do some invaluable testing.